 Spain is home to a range of picturesque beaches such as the As Catedrais and Illas Cies, and you can also explore historic landmarks such as Barcelona’s famous Gothic Quarter and Sagrada Familia.
 No matter where in this diverse country you choose to visit, you won’t be short of things to capture with your drone.

 No European tour is complete without a trip to Switzerland, and it’s easy to see why.
-Between bouts of consuming luxurious chocolate and skiing in the snowy peaks, there are a range of sights and scenes just waiting to be uncovered.
+Between bouts of consuming luxurious chocolate and skiing in the snowy peaks, there is a range of sights and scenes just waiting to be uncovered.

 Recreational drone use is only permitted in the daytime in Switzerland, however, this shouldn’t pose too many restrictions as many of the sights look their best in the delightful Swiss sunshine.